Revisiting Entropy in Reinforcement Learning for Large Reasoning Models: Introduction

 To investigate the above research questions, we conduct extensive experiments on RLVR.
-The results show that the entropy of LLMs trained with RLVR is strongly correlated with response diversity, as LLMs with lower entropy tend to produce less diverse outputs.
-During training, both response and prompt entropy consistently decline, with in-domain prompts decreasing more rapidly than out-of-domain ones.
-However, prompt entropy shows only a weak correlation with the accuracy of corresponding responses.
-Moreover, we observe that model performance can continue to improve even without a reduction in entropy.
-Entropy also proves to be an unreliable indicator of model performance across most benchmarks, as the correlations between entropy and performance are task-dependent.
-Empirically, we find that entropy collapse is associated with model miscalibration, and that more severe entropy collapse corresponds to stronger miscalibration.
-Beyond these findings, we identify three key factors that influence entropy dynamics: (1) the number of off-policy updates, (2) training data diversity, and (3) the clipping threshold.
-Surprisingly, LLMs trained on approximately 600 samples achieve performance comparable to those trained on about 17k samples.
-Finally, we theoretically and empirically demonstrate that tokens with positive advantages are the primary contributors to entropy collapse.
-Adjusting the relative loss weights assigned to tokens with positive and negative advantages effectively regulates entropy and improves LLM performance on benchmarks.
-Our contributions can be summarized as follows: \begin{itemize} \item We conduct extensive experiments to investigate the entropy dynamics of LLMs trained with RLVR, revealing how entropy interacts with response diversity, calibration, and performance on various benchmarks. \item We identify three key factors influencing the entropy dynamics of LLMs during RLVR training: (1) off-policy updates, (2) training data diversity, and (3) clipping threshold. \item We theoretically and empirically demonstrate that entropy collapse in RLVR primarily arises from tokens with positive advantages, and that regulating their relative loss weights provides an effective means to control entropy and improve model performance. \end{itemize}
+We find that the entropy of LLMs trained with RLVR is strongly correlated with response diversity, as LLMs with lower entropy tend to produce less diverse outputs (\S\ref{subsec:appendix_entropy_and_response_diversity}).
+During training, both response entropy and prompt entropy decrease, with in-domain prompt entropy declining more rapidly than that of out-of-domain prompts (\S\ref{subsec:appendix_entropy_dynamics_on_prompts}).
+Meanwhile, prompt entropy exhibits only a weak correlation with the accuracy of the corresponding responses (\S\ref{subsec:appendix_prompt_entropy_and_accuracy}).
+Notably, we observe that model performance can continue to improve without sacrificing entropy (\S\ref{subsec:performance_gains_without_trading_off_entropy}).
+In addition, entropy does not serve as a reliable proxy for model performance across most benchmarks, as the observed correlations between entropy and performance are highly task-dependent (\S\ref{subsec:correlations_between_entropy_and_model_performance}).
+We further observe that entropy collapse is closely associated with model miscalibration, and that more severe entropy collapse corresponds to stronger miscalibration (\S\ref{subsec:entropy_collapse_and_miscalibration}).
+Beyond these empirical findings, we identify three factors influencing entropy dynamics: (1) the clipping threshold (\S\ref{subsec:clipping_threshold}), (2) the number of off-policy updates (\S\ref{subsec:off_policy_updates}), and (3) training data diversity (\S\ref{subsec:training_data_diversity}).
+Remarkably, an LLM trained on approximately 600 samples can achieve performance comparable to one trained on around 17k samples (\S\ref{subsec:training_data_diversity}).
+Finally, through both theoretical analysis and empirical validation (\S\ref{subsec:theoretical_analysis} and \S\ref{subsec:empirical_analysis}), we demonstrate that tokens with positive advantages are the primary drivers of entropy collapse.
+Motivated by this insight, we propose \textbf{Positive-Advantage Reweighting}, which adjusts the loss weights of tokens with positive advantages to regulate model entropy while improving performance (\S\ref{subsec:positive-advantage_reweighting}).
+Our contributions can be summarized as follows: \begin{itemize}[itemsep=0pt, leftmargin=*] \item We conduct extensive experiments to investigate the dynamics of prompt entropy and response entropy in LLMs trained with RLVR, revealing how entropy correlates with response diversity, model calibration, and performance. \item We identify three factors influencing the entropy dynamics of LLMs during RLVR training: (1) clipping threshold, (2) off-policy updates, and (3) training data diversity. \item We theoretically and empirically demonstrate that entropy collapse in RLVR primarily arises from positive-advantage tokens, and propose \textbf{Positive-Advantage Reweighting} to control LLM entropy and improve performance by dynamically reweighting the losses of such tokens. \end{itemize}